stevenwritescode/react-ui-eval/README.md

 Using the React framework, each nested array should then be used to generate a row of React elements.
 The result should be a 10x10 full-window grid of boxes with integers.

-Commit your files to a seperate branch of your choosing.
+Commit your files to a separate branch of your choosing.

 ----